jeanlucdupont/HoneyFileGenerator/README.md

 ## Markov variant ##
 This is even worse.
 There's no way any human would consider this as a human input.
 Maybe some better programming or model would help.
+Also, if you could tell AI to change PII with ficticious information, you can't do that with Markov's.
 <img width="232" height="164" alt="image" src="https://github.com/user-attachments/assets/72f312e6-ec78-4e07-a479-0280a2471c39" />
 <hr>
 Silverlining.

 1. It is extremely fast.
 2. It could be used for file name generation but not for content generation.

 <hr>
 <img width="585" height="335" alt="image" src="https://github.com/user-attachments/assets/a4dcc326-f825-419e-9d87-cbafd9a2bccb" />